 After clearing the horde, you arrive in an unusual, peaceful location: the Final Rest.
 Here, a spring of water, a save point… and that ornate door from the Dive to the Heart, back after all these hours.
 If you approach it, the voice from the Dive to the Heart speaks for the first time in ages, saying the Final Rest is the last bit of light you’ll see from here to the end (translation: save, and don’t open the door until you’re ready).
 But not to worry, because – as it repeated so often in the tutorial – you are the one who will open the door to the light.
 Something with a lot more meaning now than it did then.

 There is one more challenge left to go in the outside world.
-By clearing out the Heartless horde, you’ve freed the Linked Worlds room for its normal array of monsters, including a set of White Mushrooms that use every pantomime in the game.
+By clearing out the Heartless horde, you’ve freed the Linked Worlds room for its normal array of monsters, including a set of White Mushrooms that use every pantomime in the game, which honestly makes them worthless for finding Arts.
 But the Mushrooms are just one possible enemy group in FM, as this room also plays how to the final synth Heartless.
 First ominously introduced in the secret ending of the original Vanilla release (which we’ll get to at the end), these are the Neoshadows, depicted here as being Shadows large as Sora, complete with Darkball tentacles on their heads.
 The Neoshadows in later games tend to be underwhelming dross, and I’m not sure why that happened because in this first appearance, they may be one of Kingdom Hearts’ single most powerful minor enemies.

 The Neoshadows show a rudimentary level of coordination, attacking one after another with multiple stages of attacks (most of them potentially lethal).
 Some of the Neoshadows that aren’t engaging you in combat will sometimes grab at you from their shadow pools, so you’ll want to keep on your feet.